-Any person failing to properly identify themselves at a traffic collision, even if the other vehicle is parked and unattended, is committing a crime punishable by a fine, imprisonment in a county jail, or both. (§§ 20001[a] & 20002[a] CVC).
+Any person failing to properly identify themselves at a traffic collision, even if the other vehicle is parked and unattended, is committing a crime punishable by imprisonment and fine.

 Hit-and-run collisions can occur whether a vehicle is moving or parked.
 If a vehicle strikes your vehicle and causes damage to it, and then leaves the scene without stopping or leaving a note, contact the VCCCD Police Department immediately.
 If your vehicle is parked, do not move your vehicle until the police arrive.
 If you strike a parked vehicle or damage property with your vehicle, attempt to locate the owner.
 If the owner cannot be located, leave a note in a conspicuous place on the vehicle or property stating your name and contact information, or contact the VCCCD Police Department for further information.